 “No. Take me home to the Valley.
 I wanna crash.”

-I deposited him in Woodland Hills.
-Debbie insisted I spend the night, so I could drive Landis to work in the morning.
+I deposit him in Woodland Hills.
+Debbie insists I spend the night, so I can drive Landis to work in the morning.

 “He’ll have to get up early so we get in by 8 am.”

 “That’ll be his punishment for getting high.”